radishmouse/responsive-web-demo/README.md

 # What are breakpoints?

+- They are the if-conditions for media queries

 # Where should I set my breakpoints?

+- approach #1: Goldilocks (small, medium, large)
+- appraoch #2: it depends on the design ("wherever the design starts to look crappy")

 # What are three ways of handling Responsive Images?

+- #1.
+Background images in CSS (background-size: cover)
+- #2.
+Use srcset to specify different images for different resolutions
+- #3.
+Use <picture> for differently cropped images